Sarileru Neekevvaru: Mahesh Babu's Character Name From The Anil Ravipudi Movie Revealed!

 Earlier, one of the leaked stills from the sets of the film had come out in the online circuits.
 In the picture, Mahesh Babu was seen in the army uniform.
 The still did go viral on social media within a very short span of time.

-Rashmika Mandanna will be seen playing the role of the leading lady in this movie.
+Rashmika Mandanna will be seen playing the role of the leading lady in this Mahesh Babu movie.
 Popular actress Vijayashanthi will also be seen making a comeback to films with this Mahesh Babu starrer.
+Devi Sri Prasad, who had handled the music department of Mahesh Babu's previous film Maharshi, is the music director of this film as well.
 Reports have also been doing the rounds that Sarileru Neekevvaru will be a film on the lines of a family entertainer.
+Anil Ravipudi is expected to give yet another blockbuster after the humungous success of F2.
 Further updates regarding the rest of the star cast of the film as well as the genre of the film are being awaited.
 The movie is slated to release for Sankranti 2020.